 Teaching the ethical use of sources in academic writing is a challenge.
 Some faculty address this issue by using SafeAssign, the “plagiarism prevention tool” integrated into Blackboard.
 When used with care, SafeAssign can (in its own words), “create opportunities to help students identify how to properly attribute sources.”
 In that sense, it can facilitate learning.
 However, when used strictly to monitor citation habits, SafeAssign can impede learning by raising student anxiety. …

 Despite the existence of excellent study abroad programs, traveling to another country is a privilege, at times, unaffordable.
 Consequently, the classroom becomes the only space for students to be exposed to socio-cultural issues.
 Nevertheless, traditional learning materials and pedagogical approaches in the field of Second Language Acquisition (SLA) often struggle to reflect the latest changes of the target culture in terms of diversity, equity, and inclusion (DEI)….

 The start of a new semester is a great time to examine your teaching practices.
 However, the temptation to fall back on what worked in the past represents both the need for efficiency and the power of habit.
 What if we approached our teaching with a healthy sense of doubt?
 What if we embraced our own cycles of learning as a pathway to refreshed teaching approaches?…

 Connect with our team

 Whether you have a specific or general question, please reach out and one of our team members will be happy to assist you.
-You can expect a response within one business day.
+You can expect a response within 24 - 72 hours.
 Our normal business hours are from 8 am to 5 pm, Monday through Friday.
 We look forward to hearing from you!